 Where possible, coal plant data is circulated for review to researchers familiar with local conditions and languages.
 Reviewers and collaborators include CAN Europe, Centre for Research on Energy and Clean Air, Europe Beyond Coal, GreenID, Greenpeace, Kiko Network, Philippine Movement for Climate Justice, Sierra Club and Yayasan Indonesia Cerah.

 For each power plant and proposal, a wiki page is created on Global Energy Monitor’s GEM.wiki.
+A wiki page is a footnoted fact sheet.
 Wiki pages provide a repository for in-depth information including project background, financing, environmental impacts, coal types and sources, public opposition, aerial photographs, videos, links to permits, coordinates, and maps.
 Under standard wiki convention, all information is linked to a published reference, such as a news article, company or government report, or a regulatory permit.
 In order to ensure data integrity in the open-access wiki environment, Global Energy Monitor researchers review all edits of project wiki pages.

 Carbon Dioxide Emissions